 “I’ve learned that life is a continuous challenge of innovation and the curriculum of life is whether the targets are reached or not.
 To be the first in something is most definitely memorable,” she said.
 According to Siti, her success stems from her ability and willingness take risks, while not being afraid to make mistakes in pursuing these “innovations”.

-She also said that she was nominated for the post of home minister in 2000 and 2004, but turned it down in favour of remaining part of the country’s bureaucracy.
+She also said that she was nominated for the post of home minister in 2000 and 2004, but turned it down in favor of remaining part of the country’s bureaucracy.
 “Just last November, two ministers offered me a position as special assistant, but I was not interested in the offer because the Council still needs me to build the capacity of the new legislative institution,” she explained, adding that with the unpredictable political climate it was a good time to work in the Cabinet.

 Since becoming secretary-general, Siti has pioneered the hiring of fresh university graduates (instead of importing old staff from ministries and state agencies) to help polish the Council’s image and improve its productivity.
 “Now we are moving to build Council branch offices in all 33 provinces, a project that needs be completed by next year.
 So far, everything has progressed smoothly and transparently and no complaints have emerged,” she said.

 During her tenure at the Home Ministry in 2002, Siti came up with the idea of introducing a minimum quota of 30% in regard to women’s positions in political parties and legislative elections.
 “I got the idea from Argentina’s political laws, the outcome of the long fight by the Peronist party.
 As a result, we’re getting more and more women in parliament.
-Although women and children do not yet play a key role in the law-making process, law-makers should bear in mind that women are the most vulnerable to discrimination under these laws,” she said.
+Although women and children do not yet play a key role in the law-making process, lawmakers should bear in mind that women are the most vulnerable to discrimination under these laws,” she said.

 She acknowledged that political experience has made her more mature in executing her tasks and has increased her responsibility in the bureaucracy.
-Since her employment as a civil servant in Lampung, she has played an active role in the Golkar Party-affiliated Indonesian Younger Generation for Reform (AMPI), and even chaired the mass organisation in 1993.
+Since her employment as a civil servant in Lampung, she has played an active role in the Golkar Party-affiliated Indonesian Younger Generation for Reform (AMPI) and even chaired the mass organization in 1993.
 "Bureaucracy is a training ground for would-be politicians.
 A bureaucrat must be able to perform administrative functions, prepare necessary policies, articulate the people’s aspirations and maintain political stability.”

 When asked what motivated her to work hard in developing her career, Siti said she was obsessed by the challenge to prove that the harassing adage she had heard during her study in the Netherlands was absolutely wrong.
 “It said that, whatever women do, they must do it twice as well as men to be thought half as good.
 This has now been proved wrong by many Indonesian women,” she said, citing the fact that during the 30 years she had worked in the bureaucracy she had never taken any leave other than maternity leave to give birth to her two children.